 Here are the steps in cleaning your Brother sewing machine:

-- Use owner’s manual for easy to follow diagrams
+- Use the owner’s manual for easy to follow diagrams

 - First, turn off and unplug the sewing machine.
 This takes away any chance of getting a shock